egliette/kano/docs/cv/index.md

 image.show_image()
 image.show_annotated_image()

-# or you can get the annotated image and show with image_utils
+# or you can get the annotated image and show
-from kano.image_utils import show_image
+from kano.image import show_image

 annotated_image = image.get_annotated_image()